 ____________________________________________________________________________

-We offer daily, weekly and seasonal cross-country ski rentals, with both classic and skate skis.
+Come winter season, we offer daily, weekly, and seasonal cross-country ski rentals, with both classic and skate skis.
 There are sizes for kids and adults.
 We also rent snowshoes.
 Click here for rates.

 Stop in for Hot Cocoa.
 The Center is a great place to take a break from skiing, warm up, and change into or out of your ski gear.